ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. An onboarded operator will be able to take the machine offline and login to use the machine in offline mode.
 1. The system allows to onboard a multiple operator to the machine.

-#### B. Registration Client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission

-The system captures the required biometrics details of operator at the time of onboarding, generates the score for each captured biometrics, and compares the captured biometrics with configured threshold.
-Retains the biometrics having highest score.

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registrtaion-on-board-user.md)